Resource curse: Violence and conflict

 A 2019 meta-analysis of 69 studies found "that there is no aggregate relationship between natural resources and conflict."
 According to a 2017 review study, "while some studies support the link between resource scarcity/abundance and armed conflict, others find no or only weak links."
-According to one academic study, a country that is otherwise typical but has primary commodity exports around 5% of GDP has a 6% risk of conflict, but when exports are 25% of GDP the chance of conflict rises to 33%.
+According to one academic study, a country that is otherwise typical but has primary commodity exports around 5% of GDP has a 6% risk of conflict, but when exports are 25% of GDP, the chance of conflict rises to 33%.
 "Ethno-political groups are more likely to resort to rebellion rather than using nonviolent means or becoming terrorists when representing regions rich in oil."

 There are several factors behind the relationship between natural resources and armed conflicts.
 Resource wealth may increase the vulnerability of countries to conflicts by undermining the quality of governance and economic performance (the "resource curse" argument).
 Secondly, conflicts can occur over the control and exploitation of resources and the allocation of their revenues (the "resource war" argument).
 Thirdly, access to resource revenues by belligerents can prolong conflicts (the "conflict resource" argument).
 A 2018 study in the Journal of Conflict Resolution found that rebels were particularly likely to be able to prolong their participation in civil wars when they had access to natural resources that they could smuggle.

 A 2004 literature review finds that oil makes the onset of war more likely and that lootable resources lengthen existing conflicts.
 One study finds the mere discovery (as opposed to just the exploitation) of petroleum resources increases the risk of conflict, as oil revenues have the potential to alter the balance of power between regimes and their opponents, rendering bargains in the present obsolete in the future.
 One study suggests that the rise in mineral prices over the period 1997–2010 contributed to up to 21 percent of the average country-level violence in Africa.
 Research shows that declining oil prices make oil-rich states less bellicose.
 Jeff Colgan observed that oil-rich states have a propensity to instigate international conflicts as well as to be the targets of them, which he referred to as "petro-aggression".
-Arguable examples include Iraq's invasions of Iran and Kuwait; Libya's repeated incursions into Chad in the 1970s and 1980s; Iran's long-standing suspicion of Western powers; the United States' relations with Iraq and Iran.
+Arguable examples include Iraq's invasions of Iran and Kuwait; Libya's repeated incursions into Chad in the 1970s and 1980s; Iran's long-standing suspicion of Western powers; and the United States' relations with Iraq, Iran, and Venezuela.
 It is not clear whether the pattern of petro-aggression found in oil-rich countries also applies to other natural resources besides oil.
-Some scholars argue that the relationship between oil and interstate war is primarily driven by the case of the Iran–Iraq War and that the overall evidence points in the direction of an oil-peace.
+Some scholars argue that the relationship between oil and interstate war is primarily driven by the case of the Iran–Iraq War and that the overall evidence points in the direction of an oil peace.